atomman/obsidian_mwp_vault/README.md

 2. kanban template
 	- Depending on the card title an appropiate not will be made when creating notes from cards
 		- starting with "CASE" - creates a case notes
-		- starting with  "LAB" - creates a lab note
 		- starting with "MEETING" - creates a meeting note
+		- any other note is created as a case note

 ## Logs
 The logs display different views into the vault using dataview queries.